aparo/pyes/docs/guide/reference/api/search/facets/histogram-facet.rst

 Script Key and Value
 ====================

 Sometimes, some munging of both the key and the value are needed.
-In the key case, before it is rounded into a bucket, and for the value, when the statistical data is computed per bucket :ref:`scripts <es-guide-modules-scripting>`  can be used.
+In the key case, before it is rounded into a bucket, and for the value, when the statistical data is computed per bucket :ref:`scripts <es-guide-reference-modules-scripting>`  can be used.
 Here is an example:

 .. code-block:: js